Phydon/sf/README.md

-  -f, --file                       Search only in file names for the pattern -H, --no-hidden                  Exclude hidden files and directories from search -o, --override                   Override all previously set flags -p, --performance                Disable spinner and don`t colourize the search output -s, --stats                      Show search statistics at the end -h, --help                       Print help (see more with '--help') -V, --version                    Print version
+  -f, --file                       Search only in file names for the pattern -H, --no-hidden                  Exclude hidden files and directories from search -o, --override                   Override all previously set flags -p, --performance                Disable spinner, don`t colourize the search output and speed up the output printing -s, --stats                      Show search statistics at the end -h, --help                       Print help (see more with '--help') -V, --version                    Print version